 Once the sale has cleared, it’s time to give your package to your package forwarder.

-We’ve seen what resellers need to do.
-Let’s take a look at what happens when you buy goods from an American company and need them forwarded.
+You’ve seen what resellers need to do.
+Now, take a look at what happens when you buy goods from an American company and need them forwarded.

-When you have purchased your items, you will need to have them delivered to the address that we have given you.
+When you have purchased your items, you need to have them delivered to the address that the package forwarder has given you.

-From there, we will handle the parcel and get it ready for its next step, its journey on to you!
-When it is ready, we will forward the package on to the next step in the chain.
+From there, the package forwarder handles the parcel and gets it ready for its next step, its journey on to you!
+When it is ready, the package forwarder forwards the package on to the next step in the chain.

-Once your package has got to the airport, it will need to be clear export customs.
+Once your package has gotten to the airport, it needs to be clear export customs.
 If all of its documents have been filed correctly, this should be a smooth process.

-Normally, clearing customs will be the shipper’s responsibility.
+Normally, clearing customs is the shipper’s responsibility.
 But in some circumstances, this will instead be the consignee’s responsibility.

-Customs will then unload and inspect your parcel.
-If all is well, it will go on to the next stage.
+Customs then unloads and inspects your parcel.
+If all is well, it goes on to the next stage.

-Once your package has cleared customs will release it to the shipping line.
-The package forwarder pays the shipping line and will include these costs in your total bill.
+Once your package has cleared customs releases it to the shipping line.
+The package forwarder pays the shipping line and includes these costs in your total bill.

 Your package may make the journey in one leg or it may take multiple legs.
 For example, if shipping from the United States to Australia, it may first go to Hong Kong, then on to Australia.

 When your package arrives at its destinations, customs will likely inspect it again.
-Your forwarder will handle this step for you.
+Your forwarder handles this step for you.
 It begins before the package has arrived in the country, so this should be a quick part of the shipping process.

-In some countries, there will be an import duty.
+In some countries, there is an import duty.
 However, unless you are shipping DDP (delivered duty paid), the consignee will be responsible for any charges.

 Your package forwarder or an agent of the forwarder will handle this final step.
 They will pick up your package from the entry port and take it to a warehouse.
 From here, they will either deliver it to the consignee or they can come and collect it.

-In our role as a courier, we ensure that every single step of the shipping process goes smoothly.
-We offer the best possible package forwarding service and do not charge sales tax on our services.
+In OPAS role as a courier, OPAS ensures that every single step of the shipping process goes smoothly.
+The company offers the best possible package forwarding service and do not charge sales tax on services.

-We are also happy to work with businesses to tailor a specific shipping service that works for them and their needs.
-We ship to over 220 countries worldwide and aim to be not just cheap, but fast and careful with our shipments.
-Our dedicated business services are second-to-none, and we have helped numerous resellers with their packages.
+OPAS is also happy to work with businesses to tailor a specific shipping service that works for them and their needs.
+OPAS ships to over 220 countries worldwide and aim to be not just cheap, but fast and careful with shipments.
+OPAS dedicated business services are second-to-none, and have helped numerous resellers with their packages.

 Are you interested in buying goods from U.S. companies that need an American address?
 Do you buy American goods and resell them, and need a company that can help you?
-Then we’ll be happy to help you with your parcels.
+Then OPAS is happy to help you with your parcels.

-If you need a package forwarding company that you can trust, then we’re here to help.
+If you need a package forwarding company that you can trust, then OPAS is here to help.

 Do you have any questions?
 Would you like a quote for your business?
-Then get in touch with us, and we’ll do our best to help you.
+Then get in touch, and customer care will do its best to help you.